esynr3z/corsair/docs/csr-map.rst

 ``address``        0       Register address ``access_strobes`` False   Enable pulse generation on special outputs on every read or write ``complementary``  False   Enable complementary mode: two opposite registers (with RO or WO fields only) can be assigned to one address
-``bfields``        []      Array with register bit fields
+``write_lock``     False   Enable write lock: when special signal is asserted, register will ignore all write transactions ``bfields``        []      Array with register bit fields
 ================== ======= ============================================================================================================